Cardio-oncology care

 To help prevent or reduce your risk of cardiotoxicity, your cardiologist may recommend advanced screenings.
 Our imaging protocols are specifically tailored for oncology patients and are designed to detect heart changes as early as possible.

-An ECG records the electrical activity of the heart and can detect abnormal rhythms or signs of heart muscle stress.
+This test records the electrical activity of the heart, shows abnormal rhythms (arrhythmias), and can sometimes detect heart muscle damage.

 If cardiotoxicity is diagnosed, we create a personalized treatment plan focused on protecting your heart function while supporting your oncology treatment plan.